 Sudden oak death is a new disease capable of causing a range of symptoms from leaf spots to plant death on many woody hosts, not just oaks.
 It has changed the ecology of coastal California forests and is spreading in larch plantations in the United Kingdom.
 Because its host range has been unpredictable, there are surveys and monitoring programs for the pathogen throughout the southeastern U.S.

 Sudden oak death is caused by Phytophthora ramorum (a water mold).
 The historical origin of the pathogen is unknown but it was first described in Europe on ornamental Rhododendron sp. and Viburnum sp. in 2001.
 In 2002 the pathogen was reported in California and Oregon and has since been found in western Canada.

-Symptoms of this disease vary from host to host; however, roots of plants infected with P. ramorum typically appear healthy.
+Symptoms of this disease vary from host to host.
 Symptoms may progress rapidly after infection or may not be visible for significant periods of time.
 Symptom progression is favored by temperatures near 20 degrees Celsius (68 degrees Fahrenheit).

 The pathogen can be spread by movement of infected host material, infested soil, irrigation water, and wind-blown rain.
 Unintentional movement of infected but asymptomatic nursery stock is also a potential means of pathogen dissemination

 Prepared by Philip F. Harmon and Carrie Harmon, UF/IFAS Department of Plant Pathology.
 Revised by Erica Goss, EPI and UF/IFAS Department of Plant Pathology.